siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 At most one of those can survive as the description of a single positive recovery channel.
-If the bright channel really recovers the $4u$ density, its advance must slow.
+If the bright channel really recovers the $4u$ energy density, its advance must slow.
 If the channel is forced to advance at
-$c$, then the laser cannot supply a sustained $4u$ recovery there; the density must fail to reach that value as a transported channel, or the recovery must involve additional spatial redistribution outside the selected branch.
+$c$, then the laser cannot supply a sustained $4u$ recovery there; the energy density must fail to reach that value as a transported channel, or the recovery must involve additional spatial redistribution outside the selected branch.